Dr Kimberley Hockings

 Continued engagement with stakeholders increases awareness of biodiversity conservation, which must include the needs and opinions of local people

 In my approach to studying theoretical and applied aspects of human-wildlife interactions, I combine social science methods with an understanding of how animals perceive, and respond to, anthropogenic environments at a local- and landscape-level.
-I conduct research on resource competition (crops, wild foods, space) between sympatric humans and chimpanzees across equatorial Africa, and examine the circumstances surrounding attacks by wild chimpanzees on local persons.
+I conduct research on resource competition (crops, wild foods, space), disease transmission, and aggressive interactions between sympatric humans and chimpanzees across equatorial Africa.
 I am interested in the influence of anthropogenic factors on wildlife presence and distribution in human-impacted landscapes, and how human perceptions about wildlife impact tolerance levels towards sympatric and sometimes problematic species.
 A goal of my research is to work with different stakeholders to build capacity and generate locally appropriate and transparent solutions for biodiversity conservation in an effort to reduce conservation conflicts.

 Primate behavioural flexibility in anthropogenic habitats